-Hadoop is a apache framework developed completely in java java with opensource brand.
+Hadoop is an Apache framework developed completely in Java with the opensource brand.

 HDFS is developed based on google file system (GFS)